BayanGroup/nutch-custom-search/README.md

 #### Types
 Each field might have a type.
 The following types are available out of the box.
 You can define your own types and converters by implementing the ir.co.bayan.simorq.zal.extractor.convert.Converter interface.
+Extractor only creates one converter instance for each type.

 ```xml
 <types>